 Preparing for power outages

 Power outages do happen.
 OPALCO continues to improve the reliability of the system.
 Still, there are circumstances beyond our control such as weather, car accidents, equipment failure and bird or animal events that can cause outages.
-With the OPALCO transition to the new automated metering infrastructure (AMI), outages are less frequent and can be resolved quickly.
+With OPALCO’s modern, automated distribution system, outages are less frequent and can be resolved quickly.
 When scheduled outages are necessary, OPALCO calls members in the area to be affected in advance.

 To prepare for scheduled or unscheduled outages